-\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

-Management Approach is the organization's involvement in the impact?
-The Company advertises its products through digital marketing and other promotional means.
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Management Approach digital marketing and other promotional means.
 The Company ensures that it complies with existing laws and regulations pertaining to product promotions and advertising.
 What are the Risk/s Identified?
 Management Approach Misunderstanding or interpretation on marketing content The Company ensures that its marketing messages are communicated clearly.
 What are the Opportunity/ies Identified?
-Management Approach Digital marketing has significant impacts on the Company's overall marketing efforts and can influence decision makers.
+Management Approach Digital marketing has significant impacts on the Company's overall marketing efforts and can influence decision makers. . , .